Haemophilus influenzae type b (Hib)

 Hib is reportable to the Iowa Department of Public Health by Iowa Administrative Code 641 Chapter 1.

-It is unknown how long after infection symptoms will appear, but is probably between two and four days.
-These may include (depending on where a person is infected):
+Symptoms commonly appear between two and four days.
+Symptoms may include (depending on where a person is infected):

 - Difficulty breathing